sebastianbugal/MountainMadnessHackathon2021/README.md

 * Disclaimer: Unfortunately there are a lot of requirements to running this file.
 We understand that you did not want to download anything, so if you do not run this program, we understand.
 We learned a lot from working with deep learning over the course of the last 24 hours and still thank you for the opportunity either way.

+(To enter venv first navigate to venv/Scripts and run 'activate', the venv contains pandas, numpy and regex)

 * Requirements: pip install pandas, pip install regex, pip install tensorflow, pip install numpy, pip install keras, pip install jupyter
 * The name of our file is chatbot.ipynb
 * Open up Jupyter Notebook, by running "jupyter notebook"